yukun-dong/how-to/AAD-Manifest-Introduction.md

 ]
 ```

+## Use existing AAD app
+If you want to use existing AAD app for your Teams project, you can refer this [doc](https://github.com/OfficeDev/TeamsFx/wiki/Customize-provision-behaviors#use-an-existing-aad-app-for-your-teams-app) for more information.

 ## Limitations

 1. Not all the properties listed in [AAD manifest schema](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest) are supported in Teams Toolkit extension, this tab show the properties that are not supported: